TasvirChi/platform-install-packages/doc/setup-amazon-S3-remote-storage.md

 ![selection_014](https://raw.githubusercontent.com/blackyboy/Centos-Linux-Stuffs/master/setup-images/setup_amazon_s3_remote_storage.png)

-  If this Policy was not added, We will face clip not found error when ever uploading a new video to kaltura.
+  If this Policy was not added, We will face clip not found error when ever uploading a new video to borhan.